tapdata/tapdata-docs/docs/tapflow/tapflow-tutorial/merge-inventory-to-mongodb.md

 This guide demonstrates how to consolidate regional inventory data into MongoDB while standardizing fields such as `PK_CERT_NBR` and adding a region identifier for each record.

-1. Enter TapData Shell by running `tap` in the command line.
+1. Enter Tap Shell by running `tap` in the command line.

 2. Add JavaScript Processing Logic.